Home » Services » Community Planning

 • Development Permits

-• Miscellaneous Planning Inquiries and Assistance
+• Miscellaneous Planning Inquiries & Assistance

-SARM Planners will work with your municipality and assist with any planning and development questions or issues.
+SARM’s planning services will work with your municipality and assist with any planning and development questions or issues.
 If SARM planners are not able to answer your inquiry directly, we’ll help find the right person for you to talk to.

 Community Planning Links